MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 4.
 Apply the criteria examples -----------------------------------------------------------------------------

-    Goal: Apply the criteria to the 2-3 customer tasks in the scenario described in your introduction unit
+    Goal: Apply the criteria to the 2-3 customer tasks in the scenario described in your introduction unit.

     Pattern:
         For each customer task, repeat this pattern:
-            1. H3 of "Should <scenario subtask> use <product>?"
+            1. H3 of "Should <scenario subtask> use <product>?".
-            2. 1-3 paragraphs of discussion/analysis (first sentence should answer yes/no about whether the product is suitable)
+            2. 1-3 paragraphs of discussion/analysis (first sentence should answer yes/no about whether the product is suitable).
-            3. Visual like an image, table, list, code sample, or blockquote
+            3. Visual like an image, table, list, code sample, or blockquote.

     Example:
         H3: "Should the video-archive utility use Logic Apps?"